 BS in Chemistry

 (Accredited by the American Chemical Society).
-The BS equips our graduates to work as lab technicians, and chemistry sales/technicians.
-It is also designed for students who plan to pursue graduate studies in patent law, chemistry, materials science and other fields.
+The BS in Chemistry equips our graduates to work as lab technicians and chemistry sales/technicians.
+It is also designed for students who plan to pursue graduate studies in patent law, chemistry, materials science, and other fields.

 BS in Biochemistry

-Biochemistry prepares students to pursue advanced degrees in: forensic science, biochemistry, chemistry, pharmacology, neuroscience, and molecular biology, as well as medical, dental and pharmacy school and physician assistant programs.
+Biochemistry prepares students to pursue advanced degrees in forensic science, biochemistry, chemistry, pharmacology, neuroscience, and molecular biology, as well as for medical, dental, and pharmacy schools, and physician assistant programs.

 BS in Forensic Science

-Graduates pursue careers such as forensic science technicians, crime scene investigators, and evidence collection specialists.
-This program also prepares students for medical school, dental school or graduate studies in forensic science, and chemistry.
+Graduates of the BS in Forensic Science pursue careers such as forensic science technicians, crime scene investigators, and evidence collection specialists.
+This program also prepares students for medical school, dental school or graduate studies in forensic science and chemistry.

 Labs and Clasrooms